Interior of prayer hall.

 The current Brick Lane Mosque reflects the changing nature of local communities over time.
 It was built between 1743 and 17444 as the ‘Neuve Eglise’, a French Protestant chapel serving Huguenots who worked in the Spitalfields silk-weaving industry.

-Brick Lane Jamme Masjid was built in 1743 as a Huguenot church. © Historic England Archive.
+The Grade II* listed Brick Lane Jamme Masjid, built in 1743 as a Huguenot church. © Historic England Archive.
 DP153532.

 Aziziye Mosque, Hackney, London